UrDHT/DevelopmentPlan/README.md

 - Database Component
 	- The database controls how values on the DHT are stored.
 	- For the purposes of our design this is the least important module
-	- Initial implementation will utilize a simple flatfile database.
+	- Initial implementation will utilize a simple flat-file database.
 	- This is intended to be replaced on a per-use-case basis
 	- Ideally Nodes in the same network could utilize different databases